tkremer72/My_MEAN_Blog_App/README.md

 Set the token expiration time in the UI

 Create an interceptor for error handling
+Create an global error interceptor that will handle all errors. use the mat dialog service.
+Create a component to display our error on.

+Create an angular-material.module.ts file to separate the app into feature modules.
+Move all material related items to this file.

+Create a blog.module.ts file and move blogcreate and bloglist to this feature module.

 Changed the app.js and the file.js to serve from the backend, see comments there.